Skip to content

 Step 3: Submit Completed ACCESS Registration Request Form

-The ACCESS Registration request form opens approximately one month before registration begins.
+The ACCESS Registration request form opens approximately one month before registration begins and is the only way to register for ACCESS courses.

 ACCESS Registration Request Form